Roxanne (model)

-Roxanne (born Dolores Rosedale; March 20, 1928) is an American former model and actress.
+Dolores Evelyn Rosedale (March 20, 1929 – May 2, 2024), known professionally as Roxanne, was an American model and actress.

+Biography

-Born in Minneapolis, Minnesota, Roxanne is the daughter of Kenneth and Thyra Rosedale.
+Roxanne was the daughter of Kenneth and Thyra Rosedale.
 She studied fashion design at the Minneapolis School of Art and was a member of the Minneapolis Models Guild.
+She moved to New York and studied at Actors' Studio and then joined the Screen Actors Guild.

-She was the beautiful blonde assistant on the Bud Collyer-hosted original version of the Goodson-Todman Productions game show Beat the Clock.
+She was the blonde assistant on the Bud Collyer-hosted original version of the Goodson-Todman Productions game show Beat the Clock.
 Roxanne was replaced by Beverly Bentley in August 1955.
-She gave birth to her daughter Ann in December 1955.
 Roxanne did not use a surname in her professional work.
+She was on the cover of magazines around the world include, Life, Look, Paris Match, TV Guide, and dozens of newspaper articles.

-Roxanne had a doll fashioned after her which was called, naturally, The Roxanne Doll.
+Roxanne had a doll fashioned after her which was called The Roxanne Doll.
 It was a hard plastic doll which stood 18 inches (46 cm) tall.
 It had movable legs which allowed the doll to "walk".
 They were manufactured circa 1953 by the Valentine Company.
 The blue-eyed doll had a Beat the Clock tag on the doll's wrist and came with a miniature red camera.
-Roxanne would give these dolls to the contestants' daughters on Beat the Clock.
+She would give these dolls to the contestants' daughters on Beat the Clock.

-Roxanne made her dramatic TV debut on April 23, 1952, in the "Double Entry" episode of Casey, Crime Photographer.
+She made her dramatic television debut on April 23, 1952, in the "Double Entry" episode of Casey, Crime Photographer.
 She also appeared in a small role in Billy Wilder's The Seven Year Itch (1955).

-On March 13, 1954, Roxanne married finance executive Tom Roddy in New York.
-As of February 2015, Roxanne was living in Minneapolis, Minnesota.
+On March 13, 1954, she married finance executive Tom Roddy in New York.
+Roxanne died in Spring Park, Minnesota, on May 2, 2024, at the age of 95.